Meeting CMMC Compliance with Microsoft 365 Compliance Manager

 Shared Responsibility for CMMC

 Shared responsibility is a term frequently used when discussing cloud compliance and security.
 In Microsoft 365, this is represented by customer improvement actions and Microsoft actions.
-Since Microsoft maintains the software and hardware of the environment, it completes many of the controls and certifications necessary to meet compliance requirements.
+Since Microsoft maintains the software and hardware of the environment, it completes many of the controls and certifications outlined in the extensive CMMC controls list necessary to meet compliance requirements.

-In the chart above, you will notice that there are WAY more actions than CMMC practices.
+In the chart above, you will notice that there are WAY more actions than CMMC practices, as detailed in the CMMC compliance checklist.
 There are two reasons for this.
-Many practices have multiple actions required in order to properly implement the practice, but also some actions meet multiple practices.
+Many practices require multiple actions in order to properly implement the practice, but some actions also meet multiple practices.

 A good example of this is CMMC practice AC3.021, “Authorize remote execution of privileged commands and remote access to security-relevant information.”
-This single practice is summarized as “Authorize Remote Execution” and consists of 1 customer action and 2 Microsoft actions.
+This single practice, a fundamental aspect of access control, is summarized as “Authorize Remote Execution” and consists of 1 customer action and 2 Microsoft actions.
 To further divorce actions from practices, this single control maps to four practices at CMMC level 3.

-The excellent thing about an action based approach is that improvement actions can easily be ranked down by risk, allowing admins to implement the most important actions first, without regard to the order of the CMMC compliance documentation.
+The excellent thing about an action-based approach is that improvement actions can easily be ranked down by risk, allowing admins to implement the most important actions first, without regard to the order of the CMMC compliance documentation.
+This aspect of the CMMC framework is especially critical when addressing advanced persistent threats, where the ability to prioritize and address vulnerabilities quickly can significantly impact an organization’s system security plan and posture.

-Compliance Manager provides an impressively deep toolkit for compliance managers, including eDiscovery, legal holds, sensitivity labelling, and a single pane of glass view into compliance issues such as data leaks, improperly shared sensitive information, and insider risk management.
+Compliance Manager, developed with insights from top CMMC providers, includes an impressively deep toolkit for compliance managers, including eDiscovery, legal holds, sensitivity labeling and a single pane of glass view into compliance issues such as data leaks, improperly shared sensitive information, and insider risk management.
 The compelling feature when trying to meet CMMC or NIST 800-171 are assessment templates.

-Microsoft Compliance Manager Assessment Templates include dozens of compliance frameworks including HIPAA, PCI DSS, and of particular interest to DIB contractors, NIST 800-171, DFARS, and CMMC levels 1-5.
-While compliance manager is not yet available in GCC High, it is expected to arrive in third quarter of 2020.
+Microsoft Compliance Manager Assessment Templates include dozens of compliance frameworks including HIPAA, PCI DSS, and of particular interest to DIB contractors, NIST 800-171, DFARS, and CMMC levels 1-5, along with a comprehensive CMMC compliance checklist.
+Compliance manager is available in GCC High.

 How to Use Assessment Templates to Meet CMMC Compliance in Microsoft 365

-While going through every action needed to meet CMMC Compliance in Microsoft 365 is far too much to fit into a blog, getting started by creating an Assessment Group, adding the collect templates and then completing your first assessment will start you down the right path.
+While going through every action needed to meet CMMC Compliance in Microsoft 365 is far too much to fit into a blog, getting started by creating an Assessment Group, adding the correct templates in accordance with the CMMC assessment guide level 2, and then completing your first assessment will start you down the right path.

 How to Access Compliance Manager for CMMC Compliance

 The first thing we will want to do is select our assessment template and add it to an assessment group.
-Assessment groups are important because they cross reference all of the assessment templates in them.
-If an action meets the requirements of a NIST 800-171 control as well as a CMMC control, then you will only need to document it once, and the documentation will be shared between them.
+Assessment groups are important because they cross reference all of the assessment templates in them, thus effectively helping to control internal system access.
+If an action meets the requirements of a NIST 800-171 control as well as a CMMC control, it exemplifies the effective integration of security controls common to both standards.
+This means that you will only need to document it once, and the documentation will be shared between them.

 When you create your first assessment and group, no matter what you choose to name them, you should include a date reference (month – year) in the title.
 This little detail will avoid needless confusion the next time you need to do an assessment.

-When selecting which CMMC Assessment to use, you only need to add the level you are looking to achieve, as it will have all of the controls of the lower levels. (ie CMMC Level 3 includes controls for level 1 and 2 as well.)
+When selecting which CMMC Assessment to use, you only need to add the level you are looking to achieve, as it will have all of the controls of the lower levels.
+This simplifies the process to achieve CMMC compliance. (ie CMMC Level 3 includes controls for levels 1 and 2 as well.)
 In the event that you need to meet a different level, you will simply come back and add that assessment to the assessment group, and all completed actions will be included as soon as you add it.

 Likewise with NIST 800-171.
 If you need to complete the DOD’s SPRS assessment using NIST 800-171, you can add this to the compliance group and all cross referenced controls will maintain their documentation and status.